Cloud-Pipelines/backend/README.md

 ## Details

-The Cloud Pipelines system orchestrates containerized command-line programs.
+A pipeline system like Tangle orchestrates containerized command-line programs.

-The Cloud Pipelines system runs pipelines.
-It executes an interconnected graph of containerized programs locally or remotely (e.g. in cloud), and facilitates the transfer of data between them.
+When pipeline system runs a pipeline, it executes an interconnected graph of containerized programs locally or remotely (e.g. in cloud), and facilitates the transfer of data between them.

 Pipelines are built from component tasks.

-Each component describes a certain command-line program inside a container.
+A component describes a certain command-line program inside a container.
 Component specification describes its signature (inputs, outputs), metadata (name, description and annotations) and implementation which specifies which container image to use, which program to start and and how to connect the inputs and outputs to the program's command-line arguments.
 Components can be written in any language.
-The Cloud Pipelines system supports arbitrary container and arbitrary programs.
+All Cloud Pipelines projects including Tangle support arbitrary containers and arbitrary programs.

 A task describes an instance of a component and specifies the input arguments for the component's inputs.
 Tasks are connected together into a graph by linking some upstream task outputs to some downstream task inputs.